RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 python plot_ProteinOrthologs_vs_AllOtherProts.py Coronaviruses
 ```

-7. Once all of the commands listed above have finished running, each folder should contain: 1) a file ending in "SequenceDictionary" (.dat file), 2) a file ending in "SR_proteins_with_Combined_S-R_Above_70" (.tsv file), 3) a file ending in "R-richOnly_RESULTS" (.tsv file), and 4) a file ending in "S-richOnly_RESULTS" (.tsv file).
+7. Once all of the commands listed above have finished running, each folder should contain: 1) a file ending in "SequenceDictionary" (.dat file), 2) a file ending in "SR_proteins_with_Combined_S-R_Above_70" (.tsv file), 3) a file ending in "R-richOnly_RESULTS" (.tsv file), 4) a file ending in "S-richOnly_RESULTS" (.tsv file), and 5) Supplemental Tables S13-S16.
 Copy these files from each folder into a single location that also contains the remaining scripts from this Github directory.
 This location should also contain all of the extracted Pfam annotation files from Step 2 above.
 The additional commands for analysis of coronavirus nucleocapsid proteins will generate panels appearing in Fig S8.
 8. Navigate to this new location via command line and run the following commands in-sequence:

 ```